Jihye Moon

-Korean: second language acquisition, heritage language acquisition, Korean linguistics, translation studies, language assessment, project-based learning, differentiated instruction, online and distance learning
+Korean: second language acquisition, heritage language acquisition, bilingualism, Korean linguistics, translation studies, language assessment, language pedagogy

-Project Global Officer Grant (Co-PI), The Defense Language and National Security Education Office, Institute of International Education, Washington, D.C., 2021 & 2022.
+Project Global Officer Grant (Co-PI), The Defense Language and National Security Education Office, Institute of International Education, Washington, D.C., 2021-2024.
+Link

 Mason Core Award, George Mason University, 2021.

-Online Course Development Grant, The Sterns Center, George Mason University, 2021.
+Online Course Development Grant, The Stearns Center, George Mason University, 2021.

 4-VA Course Development Stipends, George Mason University, 2016 & 2018.